angrybirdcoiners/bitcoin-node-sweeper/README.md

 Verify the inputs and outputs that are printed.

 ### 4. Broadcast Transaction
-Copy/paste the command to broadcast the raw transaction.
+Copy/paste the commands to generate/sign/broadcast the raw transaction.

 Sample Output
 -------